Nikola-Milovic/blog/content/posts/fun-sane-node-tdd-postgres-pglite-drizzle-vitest/index.md

 Range (min … max):    1.911 s …  1.987 s    10 runs
 ```

-**BOOM!** Look at that difference!
+[**5 BIG BOOMS FOR THIS SPEED!**](https://www.youtube.com/watch?v=KEc8BQK-rbA) Look at that difference!
 From ~4.8s with Testcontainers down to ~1.3s with PGLite snapshotting.
 This is the kind of speed that keeps you in the TDD flow state.

 One big caveat is that these are still running sequentially, so with a lot of tests, it could add up and become even slower than the `testcontainers` version.
 I'll make a follow up post on how we could approach architecting our code to make sure it's testable.
-Since the current approach relies on mocking global accessors like`getDB`.
+Since the current approach relies on mocking global accessors like `getDB` which make it impossible to parallelize.

 ### Final Thoughts & Caveats